wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ## Step 3: Test

-Once you have deployed the Choreo application you can test it via the Open API Console, A cURL command, or Postman.
+Once you have deployed the Choreo application you can test it via the OpenAPI Console, a cURL command, or Postman.

-In this tutorial, let's test via the Open API Console:
+In this tutorial, let's test via the OpenAPI Console:

 1. To open the test view, click **Test** in the **Development** card.
-Alternatively, you can click on the **Test** tab.
+Alternatively, you can click the **Test** icon in the left panel.

 2. Click **Try it out**.